TusharVerma2497/ResumeProjects/README.md

 ## Judging a Book by its Cover
-<p> The project develops a multi-modal model for a book cover dataset to predict book genres, combining BERT for text and ResNet for images, this effectively integrates
-textual and visual information in the latent space before final classification.
-The model achieved a training accuracy of 54%, with Class 15 performing best (precision 0.87, recall 0.95), while Class 21 struggled significantly (precision 0.35, recall 0.02).
-On test data, overall accuracy achieved was 48%, with an average precision and recall of 49%.<br><a href="3.
+<p> The project develops a multi-modal model for a book cover dataset to predict book genres, combining BERT for text and ResNet for images.
+This approach effectively integrates textual and visual information in the latent space before final classification.
+The model achieved an impressive training accuracy of 92%, On the test data, the model's overall accuracy was 62%, with precision and recall averaging at 61%.
+Despite the promising results on the training set, the significant gap between the training and testing accuracy suggests potential overfitting, where the model performs excellently on the training data but struggles to generalize to unseen data.
+<br><a href="3.
 Mini Projects/Judging a Book by its Cover/Report.pdf">Report</a></p>

-## Artistic Image Enhancement and Style Transfer, Image Quantization
+## Artistic Image Enhancement and Color Transfer, Image Quantization
 <p> This assignment had three parts.
 <br><a href="3.
 Mini Projects/Judging a Book by its Cover/Report.pdf">Report</a>